Gregbgarman/Film_Fanatic/README.md

 ## Features
 - User account creation using Parse
 - List of movies currently playing in theaters is viewed using The Movie Database
-- User can see a description of each movie, who the director is, and leading roles
+- User can see a description of each movie, who the director is, leading roles, and a critic score
 - Users can watch a Youtube trailer of each of these movies using a YouTubePlayer
 - Users can leave a review for any movie they would like to as well as see reviews left by other app users
 - Users can save movies they would like to see to their "Wishlist"